Neville Brand: Leading man

-Al Capone
+Al Capone and other TV roles

 Brand twice portrayed Al Capone on the television series The Untouchables, in the pilot and opening scene of the premiere "The Empty Chair" (although uncredited) and then in the double episode "The Big Train"; as well as often glimpses in flashback throughout the series.

 Brand was in Five Gates to Hell (1959), The Adventures of Huckleberry Finn (1960), The Last Sunset (1961), and The George Raft Story (1961), reprising his role as Al Capone in the latter.

 He guest-starred on Straightaway, Cain's Hundred, Death Valley Days, The Joey Bishop Show, Naked City, The DuPont Show of the Week, Ben Casey, Rawhide, The Lieutenant, Theatre of Stars, Arrest and Trial, Destry, Wagon Train, Suspense, Combat!, Gunsmoke, Bonanza and The Virginian.

 He also portrayed a prison guard of Birdman of Alcatraz, was second billed in Hero's Island (1962) and had a key role in That Darn Cat!
 (1965).

 Brand co-starred with George Takei in "The Encounter," a 1964 episode of the Twilight Zone, as a World War II veteran.
 CBS considered the episode's theme of US-Japanese hatred "too disturbing" to include when the series was syndicated.
 "The Encounter" was not seen after its initial airing until it was released on video in 1992 as part of the Treasures of the Twilight Zone collection.

-Laredo

 Brand was given the star role in a TV series, Laredo (1965–67) which ran for 56 episodes.

-Brand played a heartwarming character who was brain damaged and misunderstood in an episode of the television series Daniel Boone.
-He guest-starred on Tarzan.

-He was in The Desperados (1969) and played U.S. Navy Lieutenant Kaminsky, ignored as he tried to warn his commander of the opening skirmish in Tora!
+Brand was in The Desperados (1969) and played U.S. Navy Lieutenant Kaminsky, ignored as he tried to warn his commander of the opening skirmish in Tora!
 Tora!
 Tora!
 (1970).

 1970s

-In the 1970s Brand could be seen in Westward the Wagon (1971), Lock, Stock and Barrel (1971), The Chicago Teddy Bears, Marriage: Year One, and The Smith Family.
+In the 1970s, Brand could be seen in The Chicago Teddy Bears and The Smith Family.
 He played Hoss Cartwright's (Dan Blocker) Swedish uncle Gunnar Borgstrom on Bonanza in the episode "The Last Viking".

-He was in Longstreet, Alias Smith and Jones, Adventures of Nick Carter, Marcus Welby, M.D., Two for the Money (1972), No Place to Run (1972), The Police Connection (1972), This Is a Hijack (1973), Cahill, U.S. Marshal (1973) with John Wayne, Scalawag (1973), The Magician, The Deadly Trackers (1973) with Richard Harris, Killdozer (1974), Death Stalk (1975), Police Story, Police Woman, Barbary Coast, Kojak, Mobile One, McCloud, Psychic Killer (1975), Island of Adventure, The Quest, and Captains and the Kings.
+He appeared in Longstreet, Alias Smith and Jones, Marcus Welby, M.D., Two for the Money (1972), No Place to Run (1972), The Police Connection (1972), Cahill U.S. Marshal (1973), Scalawag (1973), The Magician, The Deadly Trackers (1973), Killdozer (1974), Police Story, Police Woman, Barbary Coast, Kojak, Mobile One, McCloud, Psychic Killer (1975), The Quest, and Captains and the Kings.

 Brand was top billed in Eaten Alive (1976) directed by Tobe Hooper.
 He was in Fire!
 (1977), The Mouse and His Child (1977), Baretta, Captains Courageous, Man from Atlantis, Quincy M.E., The Seekers and Hi-Riders (1978).
 He had a key part in Five Days from Home (1978) directed by George Peppard, and in Angels' Brigade (1979).